 - Can be harmful to the digestive tract

-- Reduced intake of antioxidants
+- Reduces intake of some antioxidants

 - Less carnitine, CLA, and choline

 - The zinc also doesn’t absorb as well